Process of approval

 - Rendered animal fats and other animal by-products such as gelatine, collagen, stomachs, bladders and intestines

 - Slaughter of animals and primal cuts of meat require approval from the Food Standards Agency.
-Information and application forms can be found here
+Further information and application forms are available.

 Before applying, we strongly recommended you contact our environmental health team.
 The law is complex and may result in unnecessary expense if advice isn't sought and discussed before completing an application.
 There's no charge for the approval process.